Sampling Constrained Asynchronous Communication: How to Sleep Efficiently: Proofs

 because whenever the detector stops, the previous samples are necessarily typical with respect to $P_1$.
 Therefore, the inequality \eqref{falsoal} follows from \eqref{mismatch} and a union bound over time indices.
 The equality in \eqref{falsoal} follows directly from the definition of $n^*(\alpha)$ (see \eqref{nstaar}).

 Next, we analyze the delay of the proposed scheme.
 We show that

-To see this, note that because each $\Delta_i(n)$ is exponentially larger than the previous $\Delta_{i-1}(n)$, for $n$ large enough.
+To see this, note that by the definition of $\bar{\Delta}(n)$ and because each $\Delta_i(n)$ is exponentially larger than the previous $\Delta_{i-1}(n)$, for $n$ large enough.
 Applying \eqref{typset2} and taking a union bound, we see that when the samples are distributed according to $P_1$, the series of $\ell+1$ hypothesis tests will all be positive with probability $1-o(1)$.
 Specifically,

 Since $\varepsilon$ can be made arbitrarily small, from \eqref{falsoal} and \eqref{delare} we deduce that the detector achieves minimum delay (see Theorem~\ref{unow}, Claim 2)) .

 Finally, to show that the above detection procedure achieves sampling rate we need to establish that To prove this, we first compute the sampling rate of the detector when run over an i.i.d.-$P_0$ sequence, that is, a sequence with no transient change.
 As should be intuitively clear, this will essentially give us the desired result, since in the true model, the duration of the transient change, $n$, is negligible with respect to $A_n$ anyway.